csc301-fall-2019/team-project-chalmer-s-cards/d1/product-and-planning.md

  *Client A walks into Shelter 1, but Shelter 1 is at capacity and cannot accept more people.
 It is very cold outside and Client A needs a safe and warm place to stay.
 The staff at Shelter 1 check the occupancy at other shelters around the city using a map that utilizes count data and provide Client A directions to the nearest shelter with space for additional people*

 Specifically, what we will be building is the backend model which will provide JSON data on shelter occupancy.
-This model will be an artificial intelligence model that will be used to detect faces coming in and out of homeless shelters around the city.
+This model will be an artificial intelligence computer vision model that will be used to detect faces coming in and out of homeless shelters around the city and provide a count of people in each shelter.
 Building the artifical intelligence models will be our main focus.
 As well, there will be simple front-end web applications to showcase the various models we use and their effectiveness.
 Our model will simply provide one piece of information; how many people are in the shelter.
 This data will then be provided to other applications like a map that staff can use to see vacancies so they or an automated bot that can direct clients to the nearest vacant shelter.

 #### Q2: Who are your target users?